Staff profile

-Vice Principal of St Cuthbert's Society+44 (0) 191 33 43390
+Vice Principal of St Cuthbert's Society | +44 (0) 191 33 43390 |

-(1 Oct 2024 - 30 Sept 2027) in the Department of Theology and Religion
+Honorary Fellow (1 Oct 2024 - 30 Sept 2027) in the Department of Theology and Religion |

 Biography

 As Vice-Principal of St Cuthbert’s Society, I work with Professor Tammi Walker, the Principal, to provide strategic and operational leadership.
 In collaboration with student officers and others, our aim is to foster a culture and ethos in which all may flourish, stretched and supported, both intellectually and personally.
+This aspiration is reflected in our enrichment programme, Evergreen, launched in 2025.

-Until 2025, I was part of the Executive Leadership Team at Durham Cathedral, with oversight of fundraising activity and key strategic partnerships, including as a member of the Board of UNESCO’s Durham Castle and Cathedral World Heritage Site.
+Previously, I was part of the Executive Leadership Team at Durham Cathedral, with oversight of fundraising activity and key strategic partnerships, including as a member of the Board of UNESCO’s Durham Castle and Cathedral World Heritage Site.
 Together with Professor Simon Oliver, and others, I also launched and coordinated the work of Durham Cathedral Institute.

 Originally from Northumberland, I returned to the North East in 2019 having held a portfolio of roles within the University of Oxford.
 Latterly, I was Acting Dean and Lecturer in Medieval Studies at Regent’s Park College, and Lecturer in Theology at St John’s College.